5 things to know from Sunday at the Paris Games - National | Globalnews.ca

-PARIS – From Canada’s first-ever fencing medal to a big day on the clay courts of Roland Garros, here are five things to know from Day 2 at the 2024 Paris Games:
+PARIS – From the end of Summer’s Games to Canada backing up its reputation as a hammer throw country, here are five things to know from Sunday at the 2024 Paris Games:

 —

-Note: Note to readers: This is a corrected story.
-A previous version incorrectly stated Katzberg set an Olympic record.